 Here’s a taste of what to expect when you dive the Philippines:

-Some of the amazing creatures you may be lucky enough to spot when you scuba dive in the Philippines, including whitetip and grey reef sharks, manta rays, sea turtles (green turtles and Hawksbill), barracuda, tuna, hammerhead sharks, spotted eagle rays, marble rays, moral eels, garden eels, large schools of reef fish, big eye trevallies, nurse sharks and whale sharks to name a few.
+Some of the amazing creatures you may be lucky enough to spot when you scuba dive in the Philippines, including whitetip and grey reef sharks, manta rays, sea turtles (green turtles and Hawksbill), barracuda, tuna, hammerhead sharks, spotted eagle rays, marble rays, moray eels, garden eels, large schools of reef fish, big eye trevallies, nurse sharks and whale sharks to name a few.

 But in the above video, did you notice how clear the visibility of the water is in the Philippines?